shrinerb/shrine/README.md

 end
 ```

 The above created a `POST /images/upload` endpoint.
-You can now use a
+You can now use [Uppy] to
-client-side file upload library like [FineUploader], [Dropzone] or
-[jQuery-File-Upload] to upload files asynchronously to the `/images/upload`
+upload files asynchronously to the `/images/upload` endpoint the moment they
-endpoint the moment they are selected.
-Once the file has been uploaded, the
+are selected.
+Once the file has been uploaded, the endpoint will return JSON
-endpoint will return JSON data of the uploaded file, which the client can then
+data of the uploaded file, which the client can then write to a hidden
-write to a hidden attachment field, to be submitted instead of the raw file.
+attachment field, to be submitted instead of the raw file.

 Many popular storage services can accept file uploads directly from the client
 ([Amazon S3], [Google Cloud Storage], [Microsoft Azure Storage] etc), which